THEHAIGHWAY/.github/profile/README.md

 - Projects : end-to-end cases

 We classify skills for a given role in three concentric categories:
-- Basics : basic skills but unsufficient to be competitive on the job market
+- Basics : basic skills but insufficient to be competitive on the job market
 - Junior : core skills relevant for most companies
 - Senior : advanced knowledge and skills relevant for most companies

 We distinguish three levels of mastering of tools and technologies:
-- Beginner : intial knowledge
+- Beginner : initial knowledge
 - Intermediate : intermediate knowledge
-- Advanced : Advanced knowledge
+- Advanced : advanced knowledge

 🔔 **That's all for now.
 Some ressources are not yet publicly available.
-More information is comming soon, so make sure to stay tuned.
+More information is coming soon, so make sure to stay tuned.
 Enjoy !!!**